Romani people in Turkey: Demographics

-The majority of the Romani people in Turkey live in East Thrace, Marmara Region and Aegean Region.
-Cities with a high percentage of Romanlar are Edirne and Istanbul.
+The majority of the Romani people in Turkey live in East Thrace, Marmara region and Aegean Region.
+Cities with a high percentage of Romani people is Istanbul.

+Istanbul Province

+Studies by various gypsy organizations in 2019 show that around 480,000 Gypsies live in Istanbul Province.
+Their share of the total population in 20 out of 39 districts where they have a higher share is as follows:

 Culture

-The Turkified Romani speak Turkish as there first language and assimilated fully in Turkish culture and are Cultural Muslims, based on Sunni Islam in the Hanafi school, and practise male Religious male circumcision, engagements and weddings on a grand scale.
-The burying foreskin after circumcision in a cemetery near or the Garden of a Mosque is a tradition amog the Muslim Roma.
-A foreskin is looked as unclean, and the Tradition of a Kirve, (Kirve is the godfather who pays for the celebrations), is taken by Alevism-Bektashism.
+The Turkified Romani speak Turkish as there first language and assimilated fully in Turkish culture and are Cultural Muslims, based on Sunni Islam in the Hanafi school, and practise Religious male circumcision, engagements and weddings on a grand scale.
+Burying foreskin after circumcision in a cemetery near or the garden of a mosque is a tradition amog the Muslim Roma.
+A foreskin is looked as unclean, and the tradition of a Kirve (the godfather who pays for the celebrations) is taken by Alevism-Bektashism.
 The Roma bands and their special music in 9/8 beat and songs are particularly well known in Turkey.
-The majority deny their Romani origins and describe themselves as Turks and are proud to say How happy is the one who says I am a Turk.
+The majority deny their Romani origins and describe themselves as Turks and are proud to adhere to the motto "How happy is the one who says I am a Turk".
 They see themselves as Turks and have the same cultural similarities with Turks, no similarities with Christian Roma from Europe.
 Belly dance, performed by women and men.
 In Edirne, they hold the Kakava festival every year.